 FESTIVAL MANAGER Katie Bruton completed her undergraduate degree in Music Education from the University of Illinois (Urbana-Champaign) where she sang with the University of Illinois Chamber Singers under the direction of Andrew Megill.
 Katie is currently a choral music educator in Bloomington, IL, where she directs several middle and high school choral ensembles, and teaches elementary general music.
 She currently serves on the Illinois ACDA board of directors as the assistant editor of the Podium.
 Katie sings with the Ad Astra Chamber Choir, Community Choir, and Baroque Consort while managing various elements of the month-long Ad Astra Music Festival.

 MEDIA DIRECTOR Austin McWilliams received his bachelor’s degree in computer engineering in 2017 from the University of Illinois at Urbana-Champaign.
 There he studied voice with Dawn Harris, studied electronic music synthesis with Lippold Haken, and sang in the University of Illinois Chamber Singers under the direction of Andrew Megill and Kristina Boerger.
-This fall he will attend Western Michigan University to pursue a Master of Music in choral conducting.
+He is finishing his first year at Western Michigan University where he is pursuing a Master of Music in choral conducting degree.
 At Illinois, he was the teaching assistant for the Varsity Men’s Glee Club and several engineering courses, and he sang as the Tenor Choral Scholar at Emmanuel Memorial Episcopal Church.
 He also appeared as a countertenor in Monteverdi’s L’incoronazione di Poppea as Pallade.
 Austin hails from the illustrious micropolitan hub of Poplar Bluff, Missouri.